How Divorce Affects Credit

 A messy divorce can take a toll on a person’s finances, resulting in late bill payments or higher-than-normal credit card debt to help cover the extra costs.
-These are the types of things that negatively affect your credit.
+These are the types of things that can negatively affect your credit.

 Divorce Reduces Your Income